 Classical wing shapes are triangular or trapezoidal, however other shapes can be used with their respective advantages and disadvantages.
-A list of possible shapes and performances can be seen in figure 5.8.
+As said at the beginning of this section, this work does not go into the details of such a choice, however a list of possible shapes and performances can be seen in figure 5.8.